 The City is also capitalizing on the region's assets to become a leader in research generated by life sciences and educational institutions.
 Several sites now foster life science incubator facilities, including University City Science Center, The Wistar Institute, University of Pennsylvania ("Penn"), and Drexel University.
 University Place Associates (UPA) is developing a strategic collaboration to curate a 240,000 square foot building to be dedicated to supporting the life sciences industry with state-of-the-art laboratory/office space in the heart of Philadelphia's University City District.
 Johnson & Johnson utilizes Pennovation Works as the site for JPOD, an interactive, high-tech conference space.
-In June 2019,

-2 The Bureau of Labor Statistics ("BLS") defines the "Other Services" (except Public Administration) sector as establishments engaged in providing services not specifically provided for elsewhere in the BLS classification system, such as equipment and machinery repairing, promoting or administering religious activities, grant making, advocacy, providing dry cleaning and laundry services, personal care services, death care services, pet care services, photofinishing services, temporary parking services, and dating services.
+&lt;sup>2 The Bureau of Labor Statistics ("BLS") defines the "Other Services" (except Public Administration) sector as establishments engaged in providing services not specifically provided for elsewhere in the BLS classification system, such as equipment and machinery repairing, promoting or administering religious activities, grant making, advocacy, providing dry cleaning and laundry services, personal care services, death care services, pet care services, photofinishing services, temporary parking services, and dating services.

-Pennovation Works announced its next phase, a \$35 million project to renovate the existing building into lab-related space.
-When complete, the four-story, 73,400-square-foot structure will have 65,000 square feet of wet lab space.
+2019, Pennovation Works is to enter its next phase with a \$35 million project to renovate the existing building into lab-related space.
+The four-story, 73,400-square-foot structure will have 65,000 square feet of wet lab space.
+It is expected to be completed by the summer of 2021.
 Penn's Penn Center for Innovation and Temple University's Office of Technology Development and Commercialization are two of several organizations driving tech transfer and commercialization of innovations developed at Philadelphia's major research institutions.
 The Cambridge Innovation Center, in partnership with Biolabs, occupies part of uCity Square, which includes state-of-the-art wet lab and shared working space.
 The project expanded the one million square feet in facilities offered by the University City Science Center to six million square feet, with a projected investment of over \$1 billion.
 It is expected to be completed in 2027.